 The focus of this course provides instruction in the skills needed for success in high school and beyond.
 This course emphasizes fundamental literacy within all academic disciplines with a focus on those subjects and skills most appropriate to freshman year.
-Students will learn strategies to support reading, writing and listening and speaking skills in science, English, social studies and mathematics.
+Students will learn strategies to support reading, writing and listening and speaking skills in Science, Communication Arts, Social Studies and Mathematics.
 Depending on their benchmark and/or ongoing assessment results, this course may be required of some entering freshmen.
-This course counts for one elective communication arts credit but is not an English graduation credit.
+This course counts for one elective Communication Arts credit but is not an English graduation credit.